daluu/phrrs/README.md

 * Function names define the keyword names
 * The functions/keywords must be in a class
 * **Calls to these functions will be made statically**; `$this` will not be available
+* If the same keyword is declared twice (i.e. two functions with the same name in different classes) then only one of them will be taken into account, and a warning will be issued
 * Namespaces can be used
 * Any number of classes can be used, several classes per file is OK, class names not matching the file names is OK
 * Any number of files can be used, sub-folders can be used and will be recursively crawled